aws-samples/eks-workshop-v2/website/docs/observability/kubecost/introduction.md

 kubecost-prometheus-server    1/1     1            1           16m
 ```

-To access the Kubecost dashboard we will expose it through a `kubectl port-forward` command.
+To access the Kubecost dashboard we'll expose it through a `kubectl port-forward` command.
 Expose the Kubecost dashboard open a new terminal in your Cloud9 IDE and run the following command:

 ```bash test=false
 $ kubectl port-forward --namespace kubecost deployment/kubecost-cost-analyzer 8080:9090